 Sustained ventricular tachycardia usually happens in older people with heart problems, such as a:

 Cardiomyopathy Cardiomyopathy "Cardio" refers to the heart.
 "Myopathy" refers to muscle that's not normal.
-So cardiomyopathy is a heart disease that directly affects the heart muscle.
-Heart muscle is needed to pump blood... read more (a problem in the walls of the heart that makes it hard for your heart to pump blood)
+Cardiomyopathy is a heart disease that directly affects the heart muscle.
+The heart muscle is needed to pump blood... read more (a problem in the walls of the heart that makes it hard for your heart to pump blood)

 Other causes may include:

-Long QT syndrome Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called long... read more (an abnormal electrical circuit that may trigger a sudden ventricular tachycardia or even more dangerous rhythms when you exercise or feel stressed)
+Long QT syndrome Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called a long... read more (an abnormal electrical circuit that may trigger a sudden ventricular tachycardia or even more dangerous rhythms when you exercise or feel stressed)

 Brugada syndrome (an inherited heart condition that increases the risk of ventricular tachycardia and other arrhythmias)